 After a cleanup like this, your library will shrink by a few gigabytes and become way easier to navigate.
 Next, let’s learn how to clear iPhone cache.

 Step 2.
-How to clear browser cache on iPhone
+Clear browser cache on iPhone

 If you often use your iPhone to browse the web in Safari or Chrome, keep in mind that your phone may be storing caches and other data that you don’t need.
 And you'd be surprised how much space you can free up just by clearing your browser cache.